indika/blog/_posts/2013-10-25-cooking-with-chef.md

 - Can manage data bags in source control without plain text
 - Perhaps the reason behind data bags is that private information can be intercepted between the Chef server and the node.

-Nevertheless, I will use them to wire good security habit.
+Nevertheless, I will use them to wire in good security habits.

 The basic idea is that keys are stored in .json files, and encrypted versions are sent to the Chef server.